-MEDIATION STATE COMPLAINT DUE PROCESS RESOLUTION SESSION OFFICE FOR CIVIL RIGHTS (OCR) HOW IS THE PROCESS INITIATED?
-Both parent and LEA must agree to participate Parent or organization files with SEA Parent or LEA files with SEA Due process complaint filed Parent or organization files with OCR WHAT ISSUES MAY BE ADDRESSED?
-Any matter concerning the IDEA and its federal and state implementing regulations Any alleged violation of the IDEA and its federal and state implementing regulations Any matter concerning identification, evaluation, placement, or provision of FAPE Any matter concerning identification, evaluation, placement, or provision of FAPE Discrimination under Section 504 WHEN MUST IT BE REQUESTED OR FILED?
-Not specified Generally, within one year from the alleged violation Generally, within two years after learning of the alleged issue Generally, within 15 calendar days of the due process complaint being filed Generally, within 180 calendar days from the last alleged acts of discrimination WHEN MUST IT BE RESOLVED?
-No deadline specified Generally, within 60 calendar days No deadline specified Up to 30 calendar days No deadline specified WHO RESOLVES THE ISSUE(S)?
-Both parent and LEA must agree to written resolution SEA Hearing officer Both parent and LEA must agree to written resolution Either parties in mediation or OCR
+Mediation State Complaint Due Process Resolution Session Office for Civil Rights (OCR) How is the process initiated?
+Both parent and LEA must agree to participate Parent or organization files with Louisi- ana Department of Education Parent or LEA files due process complaint Due process complaint filed Parent or organization files with OCR What issues may be addressed?
+Any matter concerning the IDEA and its federal and state implementing regulations Any alleged violation of the IDEA and its federal and state implementing regulations Any matter concerning identification, evaluation, placement, or provision of FAPE Any matter concerning identification, evaluation, placement, or provision of FAPE Discrimination on the basis of disability, race, color, national origin, ethnicity, ancestry, sex, gender, or age When must it be requested or filed?
+Not specified Generally, within one year from the violation Generally, within one year after learning of the issue Generally, within 15 calendar days of the due pro- cess complaint being filed Generally, within 180 calendar days from the last alleged acts of discrimination When must it be resolved?
+No deadline specified Generally, within 60 calendar days 45 days after end of resolution peri- od and 20 school days from filing if expedited Up to 30 calendar days No deadline specified Who resolves the issue(s)?
+Both parent and LEA must agree to written resolution Louisiana Department of Education Administrative Law Judge Both parent and LEA must agree to written reso- lution Either parties in mediation or OCR